 In overflow pools, reverse hydraulicity facilitates better mixing of chemical products, resulting in a reduction in their use.
 This efficient and improved circulation also reduces the need for frequent pool emptying and refilling.

 Vanishing edge pools are designed to ensure that the water is constantly being circulated and filtered, providing the ultimate in clean and sparkling pool water.
 Water that spills over is collected in a channel before being directed to a balancing tank, also known as a surge tank.
 It is then pumped, filtered and returned to the pool.
 By keeping the pool water in constant motion, bacteria and other impurities are filtered out, creating a cleaner and healthier pool.

-It is essential to work with a professional who can help you design a plan tailored to your specific needs and environment.
-A well-developed layout can help you avoid unnecessary costs and maximize the benefits of an infinity edge pool or zero edge pool.
+It is essential to work with a professional pool designer.
+His expertise helps you tailor the design to your specific needs and environment.
+This will avoid unnecessary costs and maximize the benefits of your infinity edge pool or zero edge pool.

-An overflow pool’s cost depends on a lot of things.
+An overflow pool’s cost depends on many things.
 A few of the main factors are as follows: